machow/dbcooper-py/README.md

 * `.query()`: Perform a SQL query and work with the result.
 * `._engine`: Get the underlying sqlalchemy engine.

+For instance, we could start by finding the names of the tables in the Lahman database.

 ```python
 dbc.list()